knpuniversity/javascript/knpu/project-planning.md

 - what is document.ready really?
 - we could also make a FormErrorHighlighter around step 17 to make the error decorating of form fields automatic
+- return this from jQuery plugins to allow chaining!
+- Constructor trick in bootstrap is just a way to expose the private construct method
+- the extra dot selectors (click.tooltip) used in Bootstrap are just namespaced
+  events: have no affect, except you can unbind them all later
+- first argument to $.extend is modified